ko9x/MyTips/README.md

 - When you install a package you generally need to run pod install afterward.
 To do so run `npx pod-install ios`
   - You don't have to cd into the ios folder to run this command
+    - I think now we have to run `NO_FLIPPER=1 npx pod-install ios` to ensure flipper isn't installed

 ### Console log in Metro